COVID-19 Updates: State of public health emergency declared.

-- Additional costs of selling into an international market including brokerage fees, container ocean freight and rail/container freight costs, export insurance, rejection insurance, port charges.
-Typically, a Canadian exporter may be paying ocean and rail freight of $95 to$100/tonne, broker fees of $6 to 10/tonne, export and rejection insurance of $5 to $8/tonne, and a port charge.
+- Additional costs of selling into an international market include brokerage fees, rail/container freight costs, ocean freight, export insurance, rejection insurance and port charges.
+Typically, a Canadian exporter may be paying ocean and rail freight of over $100/tonne, broker fees of $6 to 10/tonne, export and rejection insurance of $5 to $10/tonne, and a port charge.

-Canada's main timothy export market as of 2016 is Japan (58% of exports), with additional sales going to the U.S., Korea, Taiwan, the Middle East, and Europe.
+Canada's main timothy export market as of 2020 is Japan (53.6% of exports), with additional sales going to the US, Korea, China, other Asian countries/region, the Middle East and Europe.

 The Asian market is driven by changes in consumer eating habits.
-Brought about in part by higher living standards, the changes have led to an increased consumption of milk, milk products and red meat.
-This has encouraged a significant increase in dairy and beef cattle numbers and boosted demand for high-quality, long fibre forage products.
+Brought about in part by higher living standards, these changes have led to an increased consumption of milk, milk products and red meat.
+This has encouraged a significant increase in dairy and beef cattle numbers and boosted demand for high quality, long fibre forage products.
 Forages provide fibre for proper rumen function.
 With a limited land base, smaller Asian countries must import large quantities of forage to supplement local production.

 1. Market size

 Japan is an important market for Canadian baled forage products as the largest world importer of timothy.
-Overall, Japan imports over 30 million tonnes of compound feeds and feed ingredients a year.
-Of this total, more than three million tonnes are forages, two million tonnes of which are baled long-fibre forages.
+Overall, Japan imports over 7 million tonnes of compound feeds and feed ingredients a year.
+Of this total, more than 2 1/2 million tonnes are forages, most of which are baled long-fibre forages.

 Trade liberalization, export protocols, increased demand for fresh milk, growing acceptance for the substitution of other forage products for rice straw, and a steady expansion of the race horse industry are key factors that support the continued growth of Japanese demand for baled forage.

 Table 4.
-Japanese Hay and Fodder Imports (excluding those in cubes) (MT)
+Japanese Hay and Fodder (excluding those in cubes) Imports by Country (MT)

 The United States is the largest importer of Canadian hay and fodder.
-Geographical proximity facilitates trade between the two countries.
+Geographical proximity facilitates trade between the 2 countries.

 2. The competition

-Three countries compete for the Japanese baled forage market.
-The U.S. is by far the largest supplier, with Australia and Canada following suit.
+Three countries compete with Canada for the Japanese baled forage market.
+The US is by far the largest supplier, followed by Australia, China and then Canada.

-In 2014, Japan imported 1,343,011 tonnes of compressed hay from the U.S., 72 per cent of its total baled hay imports.
-Australia exported 372,742 tonnes to Japan in 2014 were 122,029 tonnes, 6.6 per cent of Japanese imports.
-U.S. baled hay exports are mainly compressed forage grass aftermath from ryegrass and tall fescue straw, while Australian baled hay products are primarily compressed green feed oats.
-Australian exports to Japan have increased substantially over the past five years.
-The Australian forage export industry has grown and ocean freight rates give Australia a freight advantage to Canada.
+In 2020, Japan imported 1,569,018 tonnes of compressed hay from the US, 62.5% of its total baled hay imports.
+Australia and China exported 527,984 tonnes and 221,637 tonnes to Japan, respectively.
+Canadian exports to Japan in 2020 were 145,199 tonnes, 5.8% of Japanese imports.
+US baled hay exports are mainly compressed forage grass aftermath from ryegrass and tall fescue straw, while Australian baled hay products are primarily compressed green feed oats.
+Ocean freight rates give Australia a freight advantage over Canada.

-Other competitors in the all-type forage market are Spain, Argentina, South Africa, Italy and East Europe countries.
+Other competitors in the all-type forage market are Spain, Viet Nam, New Zealand and Italy.

 1. The customer